neural-reckoning/cosyne-tutorial-2022/README.md

   ```
   cd C:\Users\jane\Desktop\cosyne-tutorial-2022-main\
   ```
-  (If you `git clone`d the repository, the directory is just called `cosyne-tutorial-2022`).
+  (If you `git clone`d the repository, the directory is just called `cosyne-tutorial-2022`, without the branch name `-main`).

-- Alternatively, you can directly open a terminal in the right directory from your OS's file explorer (Explorer on Windows, GNOME on Ubuntu, …), by right clicking in the directory.
+- Alternatively, you can directly open a terminal in the right directory using your OS's file explorer (Explorer on Windows, GNOME on Ubuntu, …), by right clicking in the directory.
   - If you've installed Windows Terminal or are e.g. on Ubuntu, simply select "Open in (Windows) Terminal" from the right-click menu.
-  - This is not applicable to vanilla Windows (you could hold `Shift` while right clicking, and then select "Open PowerShell window here", but the `jupyter notebook` command of the last step does not work by default in PowerShell).
+  - This is not applicable to vanilla Windows.
+(You could hold `Shift` while right clicking, and then select "Open PowerShell window here", but the `jupyter notebook` command below does not work by default in PowerShell).

 - Your final directory should be the one where this `README.md` and the `environment_{brian|torch}.yml` files are located.
-  Use `ls` (or `dir` in Windows' `cmd.exe`) to see a list of the files in the current directory.
+  Use `ls` (or `dir` in Windows' Command Prompt) to see a list of the files in the current directory.
 </details>

 <details>